 In trays that have drawers for holding the drives, drawer loss protection determines whether data on a volume is accessible or inaccessible if a drawer fails.
 To help make sure that your data is accessible, set the drawerLossProtect parameter to TRUE.
 For drawer loss protection to work, each drive in a volume group must be in separate drawers.
 If you have a storage array configuration in which a volume group spans several trays, you must make sure that the setting for drawer loss protection works with the setting for tray loss protection.
-If you set the trayLossProtect parameter to TRUE, you must set the drawerLossProtect parameter to TRUE.
-If you set the trayLossProtect parameter to TRUE, and you set the drawerLossProtect parameter to FALSE, the storage array returns an error message and a storage array configuration will not be created.
+If you set the trayLossProtect parameter to TRUE, you must set the drawerLossProtect parameter to TRUE, and you set the drawerLossProtect parameter to TRUE, the storage array returns an error message and a storage array configuration will not be created.

-To determine if a free capacity area exists, run the show volumeGroup command
+To determine if a free capacity area exists, run the show volumeGroup command.

-The default drive (drive type) is fibre (Fibre Channel).
+&lt;sup>4The default drive (drive type) is fibre (Fibre Channel).